 “Thank You for Smoking” Logical Analysis of the Movie Clip

-The “Thank You For Smoking” is an excellent example of the straw man fallacy, false dichotomy, and highlights the difference between direct and indirect argument.
-As the main character pitches for sales, he is indirectly arguing for the use of actors and actresses to sell tobacco.
-This in turn raises a straw man argument in which the reason that cigarette sales are lower is because the company was not using Hollywood icons to sell tobacco.
-This is a straw man argument because the reasoning has nothing to do with the real reasons that cigarette sales are lower than in years past.
-This leads into a wealth of other fallacies but with the concentration of thinking being placed into rhetoric (Engel, 1994).
+The “Thank You For Smoking” movie clip exemplifies the straw man fallacy, false dichotomy, and highlights the difference between direct and indirect argument.
+As the protagonist pitches for sales, he indirectly argues for the use of actors and actresses to sell tobacco.
+This argument presents a straw man argument in which lower cigarette sales are blamed on the company not using Hollywood icons to sell tobacco.
+This argument commits the straw man fallacy with a line of reasoning that shifts blame to something that has nothing to do with the real reasons cigarette sales are lower than in years past.
+The straw man opens the door to many other fallacies found in the rhetoric.

 Fallacies are the easiest way to understand to understand nonsense!
 See how many fallacies you can catch in this clip.